rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 ### Preparing the Horizontal Communication

-Once you have the message, you need to inform the Manufacturer that you are receiving the goods from him.
+Once the message is ready, the distributor needs to inform the manufacturer that the goods were received.

-To perform this operation you need to package this information into a Horizontal Communication message InboundMessage and you also need to know the address of his webservice.
+To perform this operation the distributor needs to package this information into the Horizontal Communication message called InboundMessage and the distributor also needs to know the address of the manufacturer’s webservice.

-You have two options to use inside the InboundMessage message.
+There are two options to handle the information within the InboundMessage message.

 - Store the message in a public address and use the fileurl tag;
 - Encode the message in a BASE64 format and use the filecontent tag